• Skip to primary navigation

 Wildflower honey is a taste which reflects a specific part of the world during a specific time.
 An edible tribute to the small section of the planet that the wildflower honey comes from!
 It is a flavor representation of a specific place in time and space.

 I adore that thought!
-I recommend seeking out wildflower honey that specifically from different regions (such as the one pictured below).
+I recommend seeking out wildflower honey that specifically from different regions.
 Wildflower honey is produced all over the place from the farmlands of Midwest to the deserts of Arizona.
-Even wildflower collected 50 miles apart can be drastically different.
+Even nectar from wildflowers collected just 50 miles apart can be drastically different.

 While this honey doesn't say wildflower honey on the bottle it is an actual type of wildflower honey.
 The source is flowers from the Mexican high plains.
 This Organic Highland Honey from bloom has a hint of pineapple, that is sweet and robust.
 The texture is more spreadable than some of the other wildflower honeys I have had.